Living in a 5th Wheel Full Time

 Another highlight is, of course, the scenery.
 There are countless natural wonders and attractions to visit when you live in a home on wheels -- not to mention miles of beautiful country between each one.
 One of the best parts of full time RV living is having the freedom to savor each mile.

-things are absolutely essential for full time 5th wheel living?
+7. What things are absolutely essential for full time 5th wheel living?

 One of the most important things to have on board your full time 5th wheel living space is internet.
 Internet is very important for checking the weather on your route, accessing entertainment and maintaining communication with family and friends back home.
 It will also keep you in touch with new RV friends.